Undergraduate Course: Sexual Politics and the Image (HIAR10066)

 ||Availability||Available to all students

-Drawing on groundbreaking feminist theory, the course examines a variety of practices since the 1960s that have defined the expanded field of the visual, and artistic practice in general.
-Key moments in this review may include: the connection between gendered identities in real life and spaces of representation; the intersection of gender, race and class; sexual politics and curatorial practices; the impact of feminism on art history as a discipline; the emergence of performance and video and their impact on challenging mainstream attitudes; the significance of feminist film theory; post-feminist approaches to the sexed subject; gender in relation to technology; social reproduction, biopolitics and the socio-economic processes known as 'globalisation'.
+The course examines a variety of media and practices currently defining the expanded field of the visual and artistic practice in general.
+Key moments in this review include: the connection between gendered identities in real life and spaces of representation; the intersection of gender, race and class; debates concerning feminist politics in art; sexual politics and curatorial practices; the impact of feminism on art history as a discipline; the production and viewing of 'subversive' artworks; the emergence of performance and video and their impact on challenging mainstream attitudes; the impact of feminist film theory and practice; post-feminist approaches to the sexed subject; gender in relation to technology and the socio-economic processes currently described as 'globalisation'.

 Information for Visiting Students